What is it?

 When it’s a problem:

 Ever burn your mouth on a slice of pizza?
 A lack of inhibitory control can go hand in hand with a lack of ability to sustain attention – but not necessarily.
 Without distractors, some students can focus and sustain attention at a given task for prolonged periods of time.
 But then, even the slightest distraction can pull their focus away from the task.
-For children who lack inhibitory control, every day can be a struggle to “stay on the rails”, and a learning environment that other children find engaging and dynamic can become a minefield of powerful distractors.
+For children with ADHD who lack inhibitory control, every day can be a struggle to “stay on the rails”, and a learning environment that other children find engaging and dynamic can become a minefield of powerful distractors.
 Their actions will likely seem impulsive.
 They may have difficulty remembering to raise their hands before blurting out the answer to a question.
-You may be able to identify these students simply by seeing whose mouth is burned on pizza day in the cafeteria.

 1) Provide a quiet, stable learning environment.
 Students who struggle with response inhibition should have the opportunity to work in a quiet setting that allows them to remain focused and undistracted.
 This environment should extend beyond the classroom, to the home setting as well, as much as possible.

 2) Use instructional strategies that avoid distracting surprises.
 These students may find the dynamics of working in groups with peers overstimulating to an extent that makes their ability to focus on content all but impossible.

 3) Teach and model strategies for self-regulation.
 For instance, if the student with ADHD has trouble inhibiting his or her anger when in a frustrating situation, consider teaching them to take three deep breaths, or counting to five, before reacting.
 Avoid heavy handed disciplining strategies like prolonged “time outs” that might help maintain order temporarily but fail in the long run to instill in students their own internal inhibitory skills.